Do any of the providers

 for follow up appointments, which cuts down on missed school time.

-Are Dr. Rodriguez, Dr. Frazier or Ms. Cordero
+Are Dr. Rodriguez, Dr. Frazier, Dr. Senefeld, or Ms. Cordero

 accepting new patients?
-How quickly can I get in to see Dr. Rodriguez,
+How quickly can I get a therapy appointment?

-locations.
-All of our providers can sometimes see new patients
+All of our providers can sometimes attempt to see new patients

 in acute crisis the next day after contacting the office, pending